Skip to content

-TyreSafe was formed in 2006 to reduce the number of tyre-related incidents on Britain’s roads through raising awareness of the importance of tyre maintenance and the dangers of defective and illegal tyres.
+TyreSafe is the UK’s charity dedicated to raising awareness of the importance of correct tyre maintenance and the dangers of defective and illegal tyres (registration number 1168354).

 Prince Michael International Road Safety Award

-TyreSafe received the prestigious Prince Michael International Road Safety Award for its work in the area of tyre safety.
+TyreSafe has TWICE received the prestigious Prince Michael International Road Safety Award for its work in the area of tyre safety (2009, 2024).

 TyreSafe was the first tyre safety organisation to become a signatory to this important Charter.